 In the Capita Oak pension scam, the “Ginger Scammer” – James Hadley – is reported to have earned over £200k in transfer/administration fees alone.
 It is not known how much he earned in investment introduction commissions.

-The Ginger Scammer can afford to stump up some cash for the benefit of the victims of the Capita Oak scam, Henley Retirement Benefit Scam and SIPPs.
-Over a thousand victims are facing the partial or total loss of their pensions and are also now being pursued by HMRC for tax liabilities on the Thurlstone loans operated by the Ginger Scammer.
+The Ginger Scammer can afford to stump up some cash for the benefit of the victims of the Capita Oak and Henley Retirement Benefit Scams.
+Over a thousand victims are facing the partial or total loss of their pensions and are also now being pursued by HMRC for tax liabilities on the Thurlstone liberation “loans” operated by James Hadley.

-Here is the email sent to the lawyers acting for the Ginger Scammer and Store First on 11.4.2017:
+Here is the email sent to the lawyers acting for Hadley:

 HMRC Specialist Personal Pension Schemes Services – Attn Lynn Faulkner